apache/systemds/src/main/python/docs/source/guide/federated.rst

 .. code-block:: python

-  # Import numpy and SystemDS federated
+  # Import numpy and SystemDS
   import numpy as np
-  from systemds.matrix import Federated from systemds.context import SystemDSContext
+  from systemds.context import SystemDSContext

   # Create a federated matrix